api-platform/docs/client-generator/react.md

 Omit the resource flag to generate files for all resource types exposed by the API.

-If you don't use the standalone installation, run the following command instead:
+If you don't use the stand-alone installation, run the following command instead:

     $ npx @api-platform/client-generator https://demo.api-platform.com src/ --resource book
     # Replace the URL with the entrypoint of your Hydra-enabled API